zjin-lcf/HeCBench/README.md

 # Experiments
 We compare the performance of the SYCL, DPCT-generated, and OpenMP implementations of each program.
-The performance results were obtained with the [Intel OpenCL intercept layer](https://github.com/intel/opencl-intercept-layer). "total enqueue" indicates the total number of OpenCL enqueue API calls.
+The performance results below were obtained with the [Intel OpenCL intercept layer](https://github.com/intel/opencl-intercept-layer). "total enqueue" indicates the total number of OpenCL enqueue API calls.
 The host timing is the total elapsed time of executing OpenCL API functions on a host while the device timing is the total elapsed time of executing OpenCL API functions on a GPU.
 The Plugin Interface is OpenCL.

 ## Setup
 Software: Intel<sup>®</sup> oneAPI Beta08 Toolkit, Ubuntu 18.04
 Platform 1: Intel<sup>®</sup> Xeon E3-1284L with a Gen8 P6300 integrated GPU
 Platform 2: Intel<sup>®</sup> Xeon E-2176G with a Gen9.5 UHD630 integrated GPU

+## Run
+A script "run.sh" attempts to run all tests with the OpenCL plugin interface

 ## Results on Platform 1
 | amgmk | SYCL | DPCT | OpenMP |